 Click ship to open the Palmerston ship page

-Listed aboard were—August (Anton) Kowalewski 42, Barbara 42, Maria 9, Julius 5 & Julia 2.
-They travelled south to Greytown, where Anton’s brother resided.
-Here they had their youngest child—Anna (1876-1877).
-The 82’ Free Holders lists Franz, known in New Zealand as Anton, owning 2 acres at Greytown to the value of £200.
-Barbara died at Greytown on 12 July 1891 aged 60 and is buried at the Southern Cemetery, Dunedin.
+Listed aboard were: August (Anton) Kowalewski age 42, Barbara 42, Maria 9, Julius 5 and Julia 2.
+They travelled south to Allanton, where Anton’s brother was already residing and where they had their youngest child, Anna (b.
+1876–d.
+1877).
+According to the 1882’ Return of Freeholders, Anton as he preferred to be called, owned two acres at Allanton to the value of £200.
+Barbara died at Allanton on 12 July 1891 aged 60 and is buried at the Southern Cemetery in Dunedin.

-Franz Anton was naturalised as a New Zealand citizen on 25 October 1899 as a Labourer residing in Allanton.
+Anton was employed as a labourer and was naturalised as a New Zealand citizen on 25 October 1899, a resident of Allanton.
 It is believed Anton was a veteran of the Franco-Prussian war and to the children he was known as Uncle Choo-Choo.
-Anton was nervous about sudden noises, a legacy of his army service, and on celebration of the New Year the children had much delight in letting off crackers behind Uncle Choo-Choo and watch his reaction.
-He died on 12 March 1911 aged 79 and is buried at the Southern Cemetery, Dunedin, along side his wife.
+Anton was nervous about sudden noises, a legacy of his army service, and on celebration of the New Year, the children had much delight in letting off crackers behind Uncle Choo-Choo and watch his reaction.
+He died on 12 March 1911 aged 79 and is buried at the Southern Cemetery in Dunedin, alongside his wife.

-Maria Kowalewska died at Greytown after a long illness on 1 June 1887 aged 23 and is buried at the Southern Cemetery, Dunedin.
+Maria Kowalewska was born at Rukosin on 02 January 1864.
+She died at Allanton after a long illness on 1 June 1887 aged 23 and is buried at the Southern Cemetery in Dunedin.

 “DEATH – I regret to have to record the death of one of our settlers, the daughter of one of Polish residents, Mr. Anthony Kervolovski.
-She died last week after an illness of many months duration.
+She died last week after an illness of many months’ duration.
 Much sympathy is felt for her parents, who have had to deplore several such calamities during their residence in Greytown.
 Her funeral left here for Dunedin on Saturday morning, and was followed by a number of friends.”
-8 Jun 1887, Taieri Advocate.
+Taieri Advocate, 8 June 1887

-Ludwig August (Julius) Kowalewski, employed as a bootmaker, died at Greytown on 13 July 1888 aged 18 and is buried at the Southern Cemetery, Dunedin.
+Ludwig August (Julius) Kowalewski was born at Rukosin on 09 September 1869.
+He was employed as a bootmaker and died at Allanton on 13 July 1888 aged 18 years.
+He is buried at the Southern Cemetery in Dunedin.

-Julianna Kowalewska died at Greytown on 16 May 1890 aged 17 and is buried at the Sourthern Cemetery, Dunedin.
+Julianna Barbara Kowalewska was born at Rukosin on 22 September 1872.
+She died at Allanton on 16 May 1890 aged 17 years and is buried at the Southern Cemetery in Dunedin.

-Francisca Augustina Kowalewska (Aunt Fanny) never married.
-She moved to Wellington about 1910 with sisters Mary, Annie & Agnes.
-She died at Wellington on 16 November 1912 aged 44 and is buried at Karori cemetery.
+Francisca Augustina Kowalewska, known as Aunt Fanny, was born at Rukosin on 02 August 1868.
+She never married and moved to Wellington around 1910 with her sisters Mary, Annie and Agnes.
+She died at Wellington on 16 November 1912 aged 44 and is buried at the Karori cemetery.

 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, pages 22, 23, 25, 26, 155, 169, 196 & 197.